Trust and authentic leadership, it’s the only business show in town.

-But it would be a mistake to not recognize and take on board a fundamental truth which shouts out from these findings and others that business need to act on or else fail: just as in a personal relationship employees want, and are increasingly demanding, the authentic not the fake.
+But it would be a mistake to not recognize and take on board a fundamental truth which shouts out from these findings, and others, that business needs to act on or else fail: just as in a personal relationship employees want - and are increasingly demanding - the authentic not the fake.

 All of which has ‘trust’ at its core, but as the 2017 Edelman global survey pointed out, there has been “an implosion of trust” in global institutions across politics, business, media, government and non-governmental organizations and “a system’ that is seen to favor the rich and powerful elite at the expense of the masses.

 Just as in so many other areas of society and public life, the traditional pyramid of influence and authority in business has been toppled.
 People are far more likely to believe what company employees say (and they are saying more, and saying it more publicly than ever before, because they can) than what they hear from company leaders.

 As Richard Edelman stated: “the primary axis of communications is now horizontal or peer-to-peer, evidence of dispersion of authority to friends and family”.

 “While employees used to be thought of as an audience to receive messages, we now look at them as the messengers themselves.
 Together with the brand behind them, they are a powerful network, a potent combination of brand authority and personal authenticity,” he said, and he was so right.

-Organizations that try to pretend to be something they are not – whether it’s an exemplar of fairness and diversity or a place of innovation and opportunity – simply won’t get away with it anymore.
-Armed with their digital device of choice, current or former employees can quickly see to that on Glassdoor.
-If the French revolutionaries of 1789 were around today they would find the smartphone more effective than the guillotine, if somewhat less dramatic!
-Doubters should remember that it was a blog from a former employee, laying bare Uber’s culture, that became the tipping point to the exit of CEO Travis Kalanick.
+Organizations that try to pretend to be something they are not - whether it’s an exemplar of fairness and diversity or a place of innovation and opportunity - simply won’t get away with it anymore.

-The more progressive organizations, the ones that are and will be successful are those who are focused and thriving on changes forged by the digital revolution, and are creating workplaces where honesty, trust, openness and authenticity are at the heart of the cultural fabric.
+The more progressive organizations, the ones that are and will be successful are those who are focused and thriving on changes forged by the digital revolution - and are creating workplaces where honesty, trust, openness, and authenticity are at the heart of the cultural fabric.